 Donate Books and Materials

 The Newberry also welcomes donations of funds to support the acquisition, cataloging, and conservation of materials.
-To learn more about giving opportunities, please contact Sarah Alger, Director of Development, at (312) 255-3544 or firstname.lastname@example.org.
+To learn more about these giving opportunities, please contact Meredith Petrov, Director of Development, at (312) 255-3687 or email@example.com.

 Donating to the Book Fair

-The Newberry is pleased to accept donations for our annual Book Fair held in July.
-Every item sold at the Book Fair begins as a donation, and all proceeds from the sale support the Newberry’s collections, library services, and programs.
-You can find the answers to commonly asked questions below or call the Book Fair Hotline at (312) 255-3501 for additional information.
+We are also pleased to accept donations of books, music, DVDs, and other collectible items for our annual Book Fair.
+Every item sold at the Book Fair begins as a donation, and proceeds from the sale support the Newberry’s collection, services, and programs.
+You can find answers to commonly asked questions below.
+For additional information, please call (312) 255-3581.

-The Book Fair would not be possible without these donations and the generosity of our volunteers who help staff the event.
+The Book Fair would not be possible without your donations and the generosity of our volunteers who help staff the event.
 Learn more about volunteering at the Book Fair.

 When can I donate?

-In order to manage our inventory, we regret that we are unable to accept book donations between the following dates:
+In order to manage our inventory, we do not accept book donations between the following dates:

 - January 1 – 31